Winterstark/Wallcreeper/README.md

 ===========

 Wallcreeper is a wallpaper manager for Windows with a unique feature: it selects the wallpaper that best fits the current conditions, such as:
-* current time (is it day, night, or sunrise/sunset?)
+* Current time (is it day, night, or sunrise/sunset?)
-* current season
+* Current season
-* local weather (clear, clouds, rain, snow)
+* Local weather (clear, clouds, rain, snow)

 Using such conditions means you will never get a bright and sunny wallpaper in the middle of the night, a snow-covered landscape during summer, etc.

 The program takes the wallpapers from pre-organized themes, which you either have to create yourself or download in the form of wallpaper packs.

-However, in the latest version Wallcreeper enables you to use online sources such as Flickr or my cloud-based collection of already organized themes. *What this means is that after you download Wallcreeper (???
-MBytes) you instantly gain access to 2000+ wallpapers that will always fit the moment.*
+However, in the latest version Wallcreeper enables you to use online sources such as Flickr or my cloud-based collection of already organized themes. *What this means is that after you download Wallcreeper (total size: ~800 Kb) you instantly gain access to 2000+ wallpapers that will always fit the moment.*

 Installation